Alyssum is a great flower. It’s hardy, easy to grow and makes for a beautiful ground cover. So no surprise it’s so popular.

 Why Dahlias are a Problem:

-Nutrient Depletion: Dahlias have high nutrient requirements, particularly for phosphorus and potassium, which can deplete the soil and leave alyssum struggling.
+Nutrients: Dahlias have high nutrient needs, particularly for phosphorus and potassium, which can deplete the soil and leave your alyssum struggling.

-Space Competition: Dahlias grow large and can overshadow alyssum, depriving it of sunlight and space.
+Dahlias grow to be pretty large and so can overshadow alyssum, meaning it doesn’t get enough sunlight and space.

 11. Peppers

-Peppers and alyssum may not be the best neighbors due to their high nutrient needs and susceptibility to similar pests.
+Peppers and alyssum may not be the best neighbors due to both needing a lot of nutrients and being susceptible to similar pests.

 Why Peppers are a Problem:

-Pest Attraction: Peppers attract pests like aphids and spider mites which can also target alyssum.
+Pest Attraction: Peppers attract pests like aphids and spider mites which will also target alyssum.

 12. Mint